Updated April 12, 2020, with the latest IRS tax deadline extensions due to coronavirus

 Tax due dates for FBAR (FinCen Form 114)

 Foreign bank accounts must be reported if they meet certain requirements.

-- Initial Apr 15 – FBAR is filed separately from the tax return but has the same due date as individual tax returns.
+- Jul 15 – The FBAR deadline corresponds to the tax deadline.
+However, it has an automatic extension until October 15.
+FBAR is filed separately from the tax return but has the same due date as individual tax returns.

-- Extended Oct 15 – If you fail to file by April 15th, the FinCen will grant an automatic extension to Oct 15.
+- Oct 15 – Extended due date, FinCen grants an automatic extension to Oct 15.

 Depending on your former home state, you may have to file a state tax return.
 Please check any state you have to file in.
 Not all state tax calendars align with the federal 2020 tax deadlines.